 Skill development - at least with an underlying sense of intent - often takes a back seat to all of the day-to-day activities that consume time and energy.
-And while you should have a steady focus on skill development throughout your career, it’s especially important to work on your skills when you’re in the early days of your professional life, when you step into a bigger or different role, when you make (or want to make) a career change, and when you go to work for a new company.
-Each of these situations presents new challenges and forces you onto a new – and usually steeper – learning curve.
+And while you should have a steady focus on skill set throughout your career, it’s especially important to work on your skills when you’re in the early days of your professional life.

 Psychologists have been publishing research on how people develop skills and on the different types of skills since at least the 1960s.
 They use a litany of different classification schemes to describe skills, some of which are easier to follow than others.
 From the lay perspective, they generally boil down to:

 - Hard skills, such as accounting or carpentry, which are task-related.
 These are also called technical or cognitive skills or competencies.

 - Soft skills, such as influence, motivation and emotional intelligence, which are behavioral.
 These are also called social or interpersonal skills.
 Character traits and attitudes, such as work ethic and integrity, are sometimes lumped in with soft skills, though they are somewhat different.